corndog-overflow/EC414_MachineLearning/README.md

-# EC414_MachineLearning
+# SDK(Sadman Kabir) ML repo.
-A collection of Machine Learning assignments from EC414, Spring 2024.
+A collection of Machine Learning assignments from my ML courses, starting Spring 2024.
-EC414 is a comprehensive class engaging in ML topics from linear regression, gradient descent, nearest neighbors to neural networks and backpropagation.
+Fortunate to have taken a comprehensive class engaging in ML topics from linear regression, gradient descent, nearest neighbors to neural networks and backpropagation.
 Mathemetically rigorous with a focus on implementation, it provided me with great intuition for ML application.